MaxMaeder/DriveBackupV2/README.md

 ### OneDrive
 Simply run `/drivebackup linkaccount onedrive` and follow the on-screen instructions.

-## Usage:
-By default, the plugin initiates a backup every hour.
-You can configure how often and what folders to backup in the `config.yml`.

-You can also manually initiate a backup by running `/drivebackup backup`.

-View other commands by running `/drivebackup`.

-## Permissions
+## Advanced Setup
-OPs have all permissions by default.

-### `drivebackup.reloadConfig`
-Allows user to reload the plugin's `config.yml`.

-Recommended permission holders: server owner, admins.

-### `drivebackup.linkAccounts`
-Allows user to link their Google Drive and/or OneDrive account to the plugin for use as the backup destination

-Recommended permission holders: server owner

-### `drivebackup.backup`
-Allows user to manually initiate a backup.

-Recommended permission holders: server owner, admins.

-## How is this better than the original plugin?
-- Significantly less lag when backing up
-- Much easier to set up
+Learn how to set up and use more advanced settings in the [wiki](https://github.com/MaxMaeder/DriveBackupV2/wiki).
-- More control over what gets backed up
-- Support for SFTP
-- Support for scheduled backups

 ## Privacy Policy
-Since we need to access your Google Drive and/or OneDrive data in order to back up your world, we are required to provide a Privacy Policy.
+Since we need to access your Google Drive and/or OneDrive data to back up your world, we are required to provide a Privacy Policy.

 All of the data this plugin uploads and downloads from your Google Drive and/or OneDrive stays on your Minecraft server, so we never have access to it.
 This plugin physically cannot access any data in your Google Drive and/or OneDrive that is not related to backing up your Minecraft world backups.
 But don't take our word for it, all of this plugin's source code is available here!